 Will your child be commencing secondary school in two years?

 If you answered yes to most of these questions, then your child may just be the perfect candidate for the SEAL program.
 A SEAL program could provide your child with the challenge that they need, as well as giving the best possible support in achieving their goals.

 Which schools offer a SEAL program?

 When choosing high schools for your child, it is worth checking whether they have a SEAL program.
-There are currently 36 schools in Victoria that offer the SEAL program, located in both metropolitan and rural areas of the state.
+Click HERE to see which schools run the SEAL program.